Elizabeth Warren Conducts A Campaign Post-Mortem On ‘Saturday Night Live’

 “I’m not dead, I’m just in the Senate,” Warren replies.

-Before she goes, Warren and McKinnon get to cue the rest of the show in together, saying “live from New York, it’s Saturday night.”
+Before she goes, Warren and McKinnon get to cue the rest of the show in together, saying, “live from New York, it’s Saturday night.”

 Reaction to the clip on social media was mixed.
-Alexandria Ocasio-Cortez responded to a clip of McKinnon’s Warren and the actual Warren dancing with the comment “ok this is legendary.”
+Alexandria Ocasio-Cortez responded to a snippet of McKinnon’s Warren and the actual Warren dancing with the comment, “ok this is legendary.”

-That tweet was meant with a variety of fervent responses from supporters who accused Warren of selling out the progressive movement by not immediately endorsing Bernie Sanders after she dropped out.
+That tweet was met with a variety of fervent responses from supporters who accused Warren of selling out the progressive movement by not immediately endorsing Bernie Sanders after she dropped out.
 Others suggested that this might be Ocasio-Cortez’s “pivot to the right.”

-“No what would have been legendary was her doing the bare minimum and endorsing Bernie,” one user remarked in responding to the New York representative’s tweet.
+“No what would have been legendary was her doing the bare minimum and endorsing Bernie,” one user remarked in response to the New York representative’s tweet.

-“There are thousands of people who will die each year because she sat on the sidelines at a crucial time this might be legendary, but not for the reasons you’re saying,” another wrote.
+“There are thousands of people who will die each year because she sat on the sidelines at a crucial time this might be legendary, but not for the reasons you’re saying,” another person tweeted.

 Warren is far from the first politician to make an appearance on Saturday Night Live.
 During the 2016 election, the show produced an entire episode hosted by Donald Trump.
-Hillary Clinton has also shown up on the show playing a bartender, and Bernie Sanders has stopped by for an appearance with Larry David, who plays him on the show.
-Warren is among the first presidential candidates to stop by the show following their defeats, perhaps establishing a new precedent where candidates don’t use the show as a campaign stop.
+Hillary Clinton has also shown up playing a bartender, and Bernie Sanders has stopped by for an appearance with Larry David, who plays him on the show.
+Warren is among the first presidential candidates to stop by SNL following their defeats, perhaps establishing a new precedent where candidates don’t simply use the series as a campaign stop.